ubccpsc/classy/docs/fork-customization.md

 ### Step 1: CREATE CUSTOM HTML VIEWS

 - Copy the contents of `Classy/packages/portal/frontend/html/default` to `Classy/packages/portal/frontend/html/*name*`.
 The name variable MUST be the `name` variable found in `Classy/.env`)

-Any custom HTML templating may be implemented but `landing.html`, `login.html`, and `student.html` are REQUIRED.
+- The previous step copies the REQUIRED HTML templates: `landing.html`, `login.html`, and `student.html`.
+Any custom HTML templates may be added here.

 UI components and instructions for writing Custom View Model logic can be found here: https://onsen.io/v2/guide/#getting-started.